sblauth/cashocs/docs/source/demos/optimal_control/doc_heat_equation.rst

 Problem Formulation
 -------------------

-In this demo  we take a look at how time dependent problems can be treated with CASHOCS.
+In this demo  we take a look at how time dependent problems can be treated with cashocs.
 To do so, we investigate a problem with a heat equation as PDE constraint, which was considered in `Blauth, Optimal Control and Asymptotic Analysis of the Cattaneo Model
 <https://nbn-resolving.org/urn:nbn:de:hbz:386-kluedo-53727>`_.